llnek/kirby/README.md

-# kalaso
+# kirby

-Clojurescript like transpiler to javascript
+Clojure-like language which compiles to javascript.